Can You Take out a Home Equity Loan if You Have Bad Credit?

 Taking out a home equity loan with bad credit.

-No loan is ever without risk.
+No loan is without risk.
 Even an interest-free loan from a friend or family member can come with dire social consequences if you don’t pay it back.
 And while a home equity loan might be a lot easier to repay than a high-interest title loan, it still comes with the risk of losing your house if you go into default.
 It’s not a decision to be made lightly.

 5 questions to ask yourself before borrowing.